 - Create administrative processes including parole, probation, diversion, post-sentencing alternatives to incarceration through wellbeing.

-Local Nations and FNT2T who are the Inherent Rights holders seek to create and restore a justice and peacekeeping system that provides prevention, preparedness, emergency response and post-event remedies.
+Local Nations and FNT2T who are the Inherent Rights holders seek to create and restore Restorative Peacemaking that provides prevention, preparedness, emergency response and post-event remedies.
 Today Local Nations require capacity to deal with justice and peacekeeping issues.
 Local Nations and FNT2T would like to enter into an agreement with Canada to collaborate and support FNT2T’s objectives of Restorative Peacemaking.